 WHERE DOES THE BOTW REHEARSE?

-We operate year-round and meet most Saturdays from 0830 – 1230 at the Cañada College, 4200 Farm Hill Blvd, Building 3, Flex Theater, Redwood City.
+We operate year-round and meet most Sundays from 1300-1630 at the Cañada College, 4200 Farm Hill Blvd, Building 3, Flex Theater, Redwood City.
 REMEMBER: EARLY IS ON TIME

 WHAT IF I CAN NOT COME TO DRILL?

 75% attendance is required per USNSCC regulations—this is very manageable.
 Many current (and past) BOTW cadets are varsity athletes, members of their advanced school band, and excellent students.

 If you are unable to attend a drill, you must notify our Leading Petty Officer (LPO) by Wednesday prior to drill click here to email

 NOTE: We support well-rounded students—academics and school band commitments always come first.

 You will be notified of our performance schedule.
 We are never short of performance opportunities and we do our best to commit to performances that fit with our mission and do not conflict with school or sea cadet trainings.
 As the ONLY sea cadet band in the nation, we are in high demand.
 It is your responsibility to mark these performances on your calendar and make them a priority.
 There will often be more performances added as the year goes on.
 Performances are MANDATORY.